filip-stepien/opengl-3d-engine/README.md

 }
 ```

-2. Set up your camera.
-You can set projection type, position, speed, initial focus point etc. You can also specify, if the camera should be able to move.
+2. **Set up your camera.** You can set a projection type, position, speed, initial focus point etc. You can also specify, if the camera should be able to move.

 ```cpp
 Camera cam;